“What? How did I lose again?” Tristan grumbled in disbelief as Ella defeated his king in the board game flowers-and-swords for the umpteenth time.

 “Why is that the worst news?
 Is it worse for me because I’m from Terravale?
 Shouldn’t this be good news for you since he’s been a major issue for you for years?”

 Tristan did know about the casualty thing.
 He didn’t enjoy the thought of taking lives needlessly, so even though he made sure to prioritize the lives of his men above everything, he also made sure not to take too many lives on the opposing army’s side.
+Perhaps it was also his way of rebelling against the destructive nature of his power.
 He never knew that anyone from the opposing side would notice.

 But Ella had, and probably the other nurses too.
 It surprised him, but it also warmed his heart, knowing that others acknowledged and even praised his efforts.